A world of possibility

 Extraordinary Bodies is a company of artistic activists.
 This collaboration between colleagues from Cirque Bijou and Diverse City brings together an exciting array of creative minds, artists, theatre practitioners, musicians, writers and crew.
 Click on the people below to find out more.

 Billy Alwen is co-founder and Artistic Director of Cirque Bijou, an experienced creator of outdoor spectacle, circus and street theatre since 1999.
 He started his circus life as an aerialist, performing all over the world, in tents in fields, parks and city centres, forming Cirque Bijou in 1999 with Julian Bracey.
 Since then Cirque Bijou have made thousands of shows across the globe for audiences of 50 to 50,000.
-In 2012 they made Battle for the Winds to launch the London 2012 Olympic Sailing events in Weymouth.
+In 2012 they collaborated with the Desperate Men and Diverse City to make Battle for the Winds and Breathe which launched the London 2012 Olympic Sailing events in Weymouth.
 It was a true epic, with 52 shows in 7 UK counties – with thousands of artists and hundreds of thousands of audience members.
 Significantly it bought Cirque Bijou into partnership with Diverse City.
 A year later the first Extraordinary Bodies show, Weighting, was made in only 10 days, with an exceptional company of disabled and non-disabled artists.
-Since that first commission in 2013 Extraordinary Bodies has grown and developed into a national and international circus project, working with the National Theatre, Bristol Old Vic, and Circus Oz in Melbourne.
+Since that first commission in 2013 Extraordinary Bodies has made three more shows, co Directed by Billy and Claire, What Am I worth, Splash and Human.

 Claire Hodgson is a theatre/dance director and artist.
 Claire is founder and Chief Executive of Diverse City.
 In 2012 Diverse City created Breathe an international project between Brazil and Dorset that brought together 64 young disabled people to perform at the opening celebrations of the Olympic sailing events, to an audience of 10,000.
 After the Olympics Claire co-created Extraordinary Bodies with Billy Alwen, Cirque Bijou.
 Claire was a Clore Fellow in 2012 and writes for The Guardian online.
 She is the former head of Performing Arts at London Metropolitan University and was awarded an MBE in the New Year’s Honours list 2016 for services to inclusion in the performing arts.
 Together with Jamie Beddard, Claire won the Clore Duffield 50th Anniversary prize, which was used to tour Extraordinary Bodies Weighting across the UK.